-Membership services and - student subscription Only subscription which is attributable to current financial year is recognised as income while subscription relating to periods beyond the current financial year is recognised as subscription in advance in deferred income.
+Membership services and - student subscription Only subscription which is attributable to current financial year is recognised as income w subscription relating to periods beyond the current financial year is recognised as subscrip in advance in deferred income.
 Income from events and - conferences Recognised in the period the services are provided.
-Advanced payments received from events and conferences are recognised as deferred income.
-Publications - Recognised when physical control of the publications passes to the purchasers.
+Advanced payments received from ever and conferences are recognised as deferred income. ents Publications - Recognised when physical control of the publications passes to the purchasers.
 Examination fees - Recognised when the examination is held.
 Sponsorship - Recognised when the event is held.
-Interest income - Recognised based on a time proportion basis that takes into account the effective yield on the asset.
+Interest income - Recognised based on a time proportion basis that takes into account the effective yield on t asset. :he